Take free SAT Exam - prepare to score in SAT

 Reading and Writing Answers and Explanations

-The color Green shows the Correct answer, red shows Incorrect, and blue shows Tips or Tricks.
+The color green shows the correct answer, red shows the incorrect answer, and blue shows tips or tricks.

 1st Question

 Choice B is the best answer because it most logically completes the text’s discussion of Ochoa’s prediction that humans will one day need to live in places other than Earth.
 As used in this context, “speculates” would mean putting forward an idea without firm evidence.
-The text states that Ochoa “doesn’t have a definite idea” about when humans might need to live in other environments and
+The text states that Ochoa “doesn’t have a definite idea” about when humans might need to live in other environments and characterizes Ochoa’s prediction as a “conjecture,” or a conclusion presented without convincing evidence.
+This context indicates that Ochoa speculates when she makes this prediction.

 Choice A is incorrect because saying that Ochoa “demands,” or insists or requires, that humans will one day need to live in other environments than Earth’s wouldn’t make sense in context.
 The text indicates that she’s unsure about the timing but hypothesizes that it will someday happen.